 - One donor can potentially save or improve the lives of over 50 people.

-- While 95% of Americans believe organ donation is a good idea, only 54% are registered donors.
+- Only 54% of Americans are registered donors, even though 95% believe organ donation is a good idea,

 How to make your wishes known:

 - Register as a donor on RegisterMe.org.
 Here you can specify which organs or tissues you are willing to donate.
 You have the right to change your mind at any time.

 - Let your family know your wishes.
 If you have someone designated to make healthcare decisions for you if you become incapacitated, be sure to let them know, too.
 Your family will not be responsible for any costs related to your gift of organ donations.
 If you’re not registered as a donor, your next of kin also has the ability to make this decision.

 - Indicate your desire to be a donor when you renew your driver’s license.
 Time is crucial when retrieving organs for donation, and this immediately lets emergency and medical professionals know of your wishes.

 - It’s important to understand that in order to donate major organs such as the heart, pancreas, or liver, death needs to occur in a hospital where mechanical means are available to keep organs supplied with blood.
 This usually means the death occurred as a result of an acute condition such as a cardiac arrest, traumatic brain injury (such as in a car accident), or a brain aneurysm.
 Mechanical support is not required for some tissues such as bone, corneas, or tendons.

 - Upon death, the regional Organ Procurement Organization for your area needs to be notified.
 They will determine which, if any, organs or tissues are medically appropriate for donation.
 This organization keeps a database listing all the people in the United States who are waiting for transplants.
 A special computer program will match the donor with the best recipients.
 Criteria include such things as blood type, body size, and urgency of need.